 We shall state an often (albeit implicitly) used corollary of this after recalling some obvious facts about rationality of relative schemes.
-Let $\pi : Z \to S$ be a morphism to an integral $k$-scheme $S$ with function field $k(S)$.
-Denote by $Z_{k(S)} = Z \times_{S} \Spec k(S) \to k(S)$ the generic fiber of $\pi$.
+Let $k$ be an arbitrary field and $S$ an integral $k$-scheme with function field $k(S)$.
+To any morphism $\pi : Z \to S$ denote by $Z_{k(S)} = Z \times_{S} \Spec k(S) \to \Spec k(S)$ its generic fiber.